MaartenGr/BERTopic/docs/faq.md

 but a category of outliers.

 ## **I have too many topics, how do I decrease them?**
 If you have a large dataset, then it is possible to generate thousands of topics.
 Especially with large datasets, there is a good chance they actually contain many small topics.
 In practice, you might want a few hundred topics at most in order to interpret them nicely.

 There are a few ways of increasing the number of generated topics:

 * First, we can set the `min_topic_size` in the BERTopic initialization much higher (e.g., 300) to make sure that those small clusters will not be generated.
-This is a HDBSCAN parameter that specifies what the minimum number of documents are needed in a cluster.
-More documents in a cluster means less topics will be generated.
+This is an HDBSCAN parameter that specifies minimum number of documents needed in a cluster.
+More documents in a cluster mean fewer topics will be generated.

 * Second, you can create a custom UMAP model and set `n_neighbors` much higher than the default 15 (e.g., 200).
-This also prevents those micro clusters to be generated as it will needs quite a number of neighboring documents to create a cluster.
+This also prevents those micro clusters to be generated as it will need quite a number of neighboring documents to create a cluster.

 * Third, we can set `nr_topics` to a value that seems logical to the user.
 Do note that topics are forced to merge together which might result in a lower quality of topics.
 In practice, I would advise using